 Don’t worry I promise not to pitch you nothing but Oakley.
 There are so many different brands available that I’ve now tested and enjoy.
 But I am going to give you a quick link to what you see me wearing from my black ones, to white ones, to black with a colored lens.

 ✅ these are the running sunglasses I wear and get asked about EVERY.
 SINGLE.DAY. on Instagram.
+They will last you a decade and remain in style.

 They not only have the sport features I need, but for me feel more flattering than a bulky wrap around pair.
 While those have some IMMENSE value, they just aren’t what I find a lot of female runners want on a daily basis.